kagaimiq/jielie/cpu/index.md

 ## OpenRISC

-Seems like they did use it in some "MC01" thing...

-As their toolchain package installs the "mc01-uclinux" thingy...
-They wanted to run Linux too???
+The OpenRISC!

+Seems to be present in the AC4100 SoC... so probably this is *the* first 32-bit MCU core they used.

-This also might explain why the compiled elf file in e.g. AC690N SDK has an '.or32' extension (or32 is the old name for OpenRISC, now it is called or1k)
+This might explain why the generated ELF binary ends with "or32" (or32 is the old name for OpenRISC, now it's called "or1k") What a leftover...

 ## Blackfin